seqan/seqan/manual/source/Tutorial.rst

 .. rubric:: :rubric-heading2:`Input/Output`

 :ref:`tutorial-input-output-overview`
-  This article gives an overview of the I/O functionality in SeqAn.
+  This article gives an overview of the file I/O functionality in SeqAn.

 :ref:`tutorial-sequence-io`
   This tutorial explains how to read and write FASTA, FASTQ, EMBL and GenBank sequence files.